Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 A trial of olaparib and cediranib after platinum chemotherapy for ovarian cancer that has come back (ICON9)

 This trial is looking at long term treatment with 2 drugs called olaparib and cediranib for women whose ovarian cancer has started to grow again.
-It is for women whose cancer shrunk after their first
+It is for women whose cancer shrunk after their first course of chemotherapy.
+And they are having a second course.

 The trial is open to women who have: